hpccsystems-solutions-lab/EntertainmentData/README.md

-# HPCC Systems ECL Code Challenge
+# HPCC Systems ECL Code Challenge - Music is Life!

 Welcome to the HPCC Systems "Music is Life" ECL Code Challenge!